spinscale/lead/README.md

 by managing templates.

-**Note: This is a prototype for gathering feedback and not to be supposed a full production-ready tool.**
+**Note: This is a prototype for gathering feedback and not to be supposed a full production-ready tool.
+Please open issues for further discussion. **

-**Note:This is only intended to gather first feedback, so please open issues for further discussion.
-Thank you!**

 ## Installation